yash1200/BankGit/README.md

 2. Make payments from a specific branch(Changes will reflect only in current branch and `master` branch).
 3. All the transactions will be shown in current branch details with transaction money and money in that branch during that specific transaction.

 You can also make payments from the application via UPI.
-Supported UPI apps are :
+Supported UPI apps are (Android and iOS) :

 1. BHIM UPI
 2. PayTm